-With the submission of the Student Application, TBC Students are committing to live in accordance with Christian Lifestyle ideals congruent with the character values of Theos Bible School which models a good testimony forJesus Christ.
-In keeping with this commitment, students agree to abstain from the use of all addictive substances.
+With the submission of the Student Application, TBC Students are committing to live in accordance with Christian Lifestyle ideals congruent with the character values of Theos Bible School, which models a good testimony for Jesus Christ.
+In keeping with this commitment, students agree to abstain from the abuse (excessive/addictive use) of alcohol and tobacco.
 (Students who are walking out recovery from addictions should acknowledge that to the Dean ahead of time so we can provide grace-filled, life-giving accountability to them as the they walk into the victory Jesus paid for in full.)
 Students also commit to maintain a behavior that is above reproach in relationship and the Biblical guidelines of sexuality, avoiding even the appearance of evil (1 Thess.
 5:22).

 TBC will not tolerate academic dishonesty (cheating, plagiarism, etc.).
-Exams, papers or other work of this nature will receive an “F”, requiring the student to pay a $150 fine, retake the course, write a different paper, retest, etc. Repeat offenders will be dismissed from TBC with no refund of fees paid.
+Exams, papers or other work of this nature will receive an “F”, requiring the student to pay a $150 fine, retake the course, write a different paper, re-test, etc. Repeat offenders will be dismissed from TBC with no refund of fees paid.

 Grades will be entered into a student’s transcript as earned.
 In order for a student to receive credit for a failed course, the student must pay for and retake the course.
 Once completed, the failing grade will be replaced by the grade earned by the student on their course re-take.

 The purpose for providing education through TBC is, in part, to fulfill the mandate Jesus gave those with the Ascension Gifts listed in Ephesians 4:11-12.
 In other words, the instruction and training is not for knowledge alone, but for the “equipping of the Saints for the ‘work of the ministry.’”
 In keeping with this, TBC sees Ministry Practicum as an essential component of Biblical Training.